-Student Tristan Greene has thanked the Judicial Office, and one judge in particular, for helping him win Young Advocate of the Year.
+Student Tristan Greene has thanked the Judicial Office, and one judge in particular, for helping him win Young Advocate of the Year (external link, opens in a new tab).

 A history undergraduate, he secured first place in BPP University Law School’s Advocate of the Year 2019 competition and won a £6,000 scholarship toward his Bar Professional Training Course.